Method

 There are direct data weight vectors \(\bf{w}\) or weight matrices \(\bf{W}\) based on empirical data error variance estimates.
 Partly, e.g. for InSAR and GNSS data, these weights are derived from data error correlations expressed in the data error variance-covariance matrix \(\bf{\Sigma}\):

-For a SatelliteTargetGroup the data error statistics are pre-calculated by Kite and loaded with the scenes.
-The estimation of the noise statistics has to be done before Grond by using Kite.
-In Kite the noise estimation can be done in areas of the displacement map that are not affected by coseismic deformation by using spatial sampling methods and semi-variogram and covariogram formation, described e.g. in Sudhaus and Jonsson (2009).
+For a SatelliteTargetGroup the data error statistics have to be pre-calculated by Kite beforehand and loaded with the scenes.
+Kite allows to interactively estimate the noise from areas not affected by coseismic deformation as described in e.g. Sudhaus and Jonsson (2009).

-For a GNSSCampaignTargetGroup the data error statistics are also obtained from the data set.
-They have to be estimated before and given in the GNSS data YAML-file describing the data set.
+When using a GNSSCampaignTargetGroup the data error statistics are provided as part of the input data set.
 For details visit the corresponding chapter in the Pyrocko tutorial.

 Manual data weighting

-User-defined manual data weights enable an arbitrary weighting of data sets in contrast to balancing of single observations through target balancing and noise-based data weights.
+User-defined manual data weights enable an arbitrary weighting of data sets.
 No rules apply other than from the user’s rationale.
-In Grond they are called manual_weight and are given in the configuration file of the targets config.
+In Grond, they are called “manual_weight “and are given in the configuration file of the targets config.

-The global misfit for two normalisation families will read:
+Using an \(L^2\,\)-norm, the global misfit for the two normalisation families is then:

 The bootstrap method

-In Grond the bootstrapping is applied in a number of parallel bootstrapping chains where individual bootstrap weights and bootstrap noise is applied to the model misfits.
-Technically each bootstrap chain carries out its optimization.
+In Grond, the bootstrapping is applied in a number of parallel bootstrapping chains where individual bootstrap weights and bootstrap noise are applied to the model misfits.
+Technically each bootstrap chain carries out its optimisation.
 Find more detail below, at Bayesian Bootstrap Optimisation (BABO).
 (What is an optimiser?)

 In Grond two different bootstrapping methods are implemented: